DanielJDufour/geo-extent/README.md

 // partial is equivalent to GeoExtent([-10605790.548624776, 3358990.12945602, -10601914.152717294, 3365675.2294528796], 3857);
 ```

-# features
+# documentation
-- immutable: all functions return a new tile
-- chainable: ex: `extent.reproj(3857).crop(other).toGeoJSON()`
-- universal input: works with bbox arrays, xy corner points, and Leaflet bounds
+For more functions and examples, please consult the documentation at https://github.com/DanielJDufour/geo-extent/tree/main/docs

 # used by
 - [GeoRasterLayer for Leaflet](https://github.com/GeoTIFF/georaster-layer-for-leaflet)